 TGba Editor: Change the following paragraph in subclause 29.1 in TGba Draft 6.0 as follows: (#7005, 7006)

-A WUR STA supports the MAC and MLME functions defined in Clause 29 (Wake-Up Radio (WUR) MAC specification) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), the security functions defined in Clause 12 (Security), and the HE MAC functions defined in Clause 26 (High Efficiency (HE) MAC specification) if a WUR STA is an HE STA except when the functions in Clause 29 (Wake-Up Radio (WUR) MAC specification) supersede the functions in Clause 10, Clause 11 (MLME), Clause 12 (Security) or Clause 26 (High Efficiency (HE) MAC specification).
+A WUR STA supports the MAC and MLME functions defined in Clause 29 (Wake-Up Radio (WUR) MAC specification) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), the security functions defined in Clause 12 (Security).
+When the WUR STA is an HE STA, the WUR STA supports the HE MAC functions defined in Clause 26 (High Efficiency (HE) MAC specification).
+Where the functional specifications in this clause conflict with Clause 10 (MAC sublayer functional description), Clause 11 (MLME), Clause 12 (Security) or Clause 26 (High Efficiency (HE) MAC specification), this clause takes precedence. (#7005, 7006)